konsumer/raylib-wasm/README.md

 This is the start of some ideas about making raylib games in JS for the web.

-It's not really functional yet, but see [index.html](site/index.html) for an example.
 It includes raylib 4.5.0.

 ### usage